-The Business Technology Standard is a concise, consistent and straight-forward framework for managing technology to bring value to business.
+The Business Technology Standard is a concise, consistent, and straightforward framework for managing technology to bring value to the business.
 Business Technology Standard provides a thorough understanding of the overall technology management landscape and helps to build the needed capability for managing digital transformations.
-It also offers expert-level practices for end-to-end development of technology products, solutions and services.
+It also offers expert-level practices for the end-to-end development of technology products, solutions, and services.

 Figure 1.2.1 Business Technology Standard perspectives

 The Business Technology Standard consists of three complementary and consistent models and perspectives for unified information and digitalisation management:

 The Business Technology Standard introduces several unique elements addressing the current challenges many organisations are facing with the digital development such as:

 The Business Technology Standard serves the needs of many kinds of organisations.
 Organisations implementing and running pure agile methodology benefit from the Business Technology Standard as it provides simplicity and clarity for the business.
 As all services and solutions are not optimal for sprint-based development, usage of the Business Technology Standard provides a framework to utilize different approaches without compromising the agile culture.
 In addition, the Business Technology Standard proposes a consistent and systematic approach to service management for agile-minded companies.

 Organisations that are using gate-based development and process-driven service management can utilise the Business Technology Standard to broaden the methodologies they use towards agile and DevOps types of development practices.
 Overall, the Business Technology Standard aims to challenge the status quo in order to inspire organisations to continuously search for more pragmatic and innovative development and management practices.